rackerlabs/docs-developer-blog/_posts/2018-10-03-molecule-for-existing-roles.md

 ## Molecule test

-Now that we've updated our Molecule configuration to use the Vagrant box we want, and updated our tests to ensure that our role is doing what we want, we run any of the Molecule commands (`test`, `create`, `converge`, etc) just as if we created the role using Molecule.
+Now that we've updated our Molecule configuration to use the Vagrant box we want and updated our tests to ensure that our role is doing what we want, we run any of the Molecule commands (`test`, `create`, `converge`, etc) just as if we created the role using Molecule.

 ```
 ~/Projects/example_playbooks/roles/apache_install$ molecule test